jy492330/Sutter-and-CTC-Prototype-SaaS-Application/README.md

 ### Description

-A back-end REST API project related to content management repository for a network of hospitals.
+A back-end REST API project related to a cloud content management repository for a network of hospitals.
 **(Front-end UI is outside the scope of the project)**